swopnilll/swopnilll/README.md

 # Hi there 👋, I'm **Swopnil Acharya**!

-I'm a Software Engineer based in **Sydney, NSW, Australia**, passionate about building impactful solutions.
-I thrive in environments where I can explore problems deeply, understand the business needs, and deliver real-world business impact.
-I love learning new technologies and ensuring I understand the fundamentals before diving into frameworks and libraries.
+I'm a Software Engineer based in **Sydney, NSW, Australia**, and I am passionate about building impactful solutions.
+I thrive in environments where I can explore problems deeply, understand business needs, and deliver real-world business impact.
+I love learning new technologies and ensuring I know the fundamentals before diving into frameworks and libraries.
 I work with technologies such as **MERN stack**, **Java Micronaut**, **AWS**, **.NET**, and **Docker**, and enjoy exploring the latest trends in **distributed systems** and **cloud computing**.

 ## 🚀 Career Objective
 I am an engineer who enjoys **building scalable systems** and **user interfaces** that solve complex problems.
-I focus on gaining a deep understanding of the problem and business needs before jumping into the technical side, delivering solutions that have real impact.
+I focus on gaining a deep understanding of the problem and business needs before jumping into the technical side, delivering solutions that have a real impact.

 ## 🛠️ Technical Skills